mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 - [ ] You exported the selected grid cells to `sunetid_castle_sample_grid.shp`
 - [ ] You used the docked attribute table to move through the grid cells
 - [ ] You created `sunetid_castle_postfire_labels.shp` in `EPSG:4326`
-- [ ] You labeled trees in 3 sampled grid cells in the postfire imagery
+- [ ] You labeled trees in 10 additional sampled grid cells in the postfire imagery
 - [ ] You copied that work to `sunetid_castle_prefire_labels.shp`
 - [ ] You finished the prefire labels using the prefire imagery
 - [ ] You exported both final layers to GeoJSON